UO277653/IQM-QuantumHack-2025-Indra-Qubitos/README.md

 * **Constant qubit count per unit**: each agent always solves the same small quantum optimization problem, making the per-decision cost bounded and predictable.
 * **Linear scaling in the number of units**: total computational cost scales with the number of agents, not with the size of the quantum state.
 * **Local decision-making**: each Hamiltonian is constructed from local information (nearby enemies and allies), avoiding global state explosion.
+* **Classical optimisation**: Potential optimization of classical heuristic functions using standard classical optimization techniques to improve decision accuracy and performance.

 This makes the approach suitable for large-scale simulations, where many agents act simultaneously, each solving a small and tractable optimization problem.